 The data coverage of end-use energy consumption for the residential sector in Mexico is limited.
 Work is ongoing (including a new household survey) to improve the availability of residential end use data.
 This should be included in future editions of this database.

+Data for the number of dwellings, household occupancy and residential floor area are not available for 2021.
 Data for floor areas for the years 2018-2020 are based on estimates from the IEA secretariat.